Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/operations/12-factor-app-methodology.md

 called [12 Factor App](https://en.wikipedia.org/wiki/Twelve-Factor_App_methodology), which denotes a methodology for building systems that are portable and resilient.

-I've found the 12 factor app to be an incredibly powerful design methodology for organising, structuring and separating applications, founded in other solid engineering principles.
+I've found the 12 factor app methodology to be founded in good solid engineering principles, and with each factor contributing to making applications easier to configure and do operations work.

 Below are the 12 factors in the methodology: